 Translate / Traduire / Übersetzen / Tłumaczyć / Išversti / Tulkot / Traducir

-At Emmaus, the introduction of Forest School provision is intended to encourage, inspire and develop our children’s well-being, skills and attitudes through positive outdoor learning experiences.
-We take a ‘learner-centred approach’ to delivering this provision and in so doing, we want our children to understand that they are:
+At Emmaus, Forest School is intended to encourage, inspire and develop our children’s well-being, skills and attitudes through positive outdoor learning experiences, giving them freedom to explore their own curiosities.
+Forest School provision is intrinsically linked to our whole school curriculum drivers:

 Principle 1: Forest School is a long-term process of regular sessions and the cycle of planning, observation, adaptation and review links each session.